Danillo-Gamezo/Asuka2/README.md

 You'll have to import the command in the main script.
 Edit the file "bot.js" and add in the "switch case" these lines:
 ```
 case '<Prefix of the command>':
-  client.commands.get('<Name set in the command file>').execute(message, args, mentionned_user);
+  client.commands.get('<Name set in the command file>').execute(message, args, mentioned_user);
 break;
 ```
 You can use the commands already added as examples.
 If you need multiple arguments in your command, you can access it in your command file in listing all values stored in the "args" variable.
-The variable "mentionned_user" will automatically contain user information if a user is tagged.
+The variable "mentioned_user" will automatically contain user information if a user is tagged.
 If no one is tagged or there is an invalid tag, the variable will be set as undefined.

 __Example:__
 ```
 .asuka <command argument> <argument 0> <argument 1> <tagged user>
 ```
-The information are accessible with "args[0]", "args[1]" and "mentionned_user".
+The information are accessible with "args[0]", "args[1]" and "mentioned_user".

-Use the [DiscordJS documentation](https://discordjs.guide/) to make your own command with all the functionnalities offered by DiscordJS.
+Use the [DiscordJS documentation](https://discordjs.guide/) to make your own command with all the functionalities offered by DiscordJS.

-If you need to add images, please create a subfolder with the name of you command in the "images" folder.
+If you need to add images, please create a subfolder with the name of your command in the "images" folder.
 To import all the images in your command file, use these lines:
 ```
 fs.readdir('./images/Baka', (err, files) => {
 	const list_img = []